NeuroTechX/ntx_slack_archive/neurotechedu.md

 >
 sheida I believe the difference is because this is a published journal / paper so not available for the public?

+4/6/2017 4:22 PM

+ **davidevaleriani** :

+ >An alternative would be to contact the author, ask for his/her permission and then slightly change the figure